 - Mometasone (Nasonex)

-- Over the counter antihistamines: Include diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), clemastine (Tavist).
+- Over-the-counter antihistamines: Include diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and clemastine (Tavist).
 These older antihistamines can cause sleepiness.
-Fexofenadine (Allegra), cetrizine (Zyrtec), and loratadine (Claritin) are newer antihistamines that do not cause as much drowsiness.
+Fexofenadine (Allegra), cetinzine (Zyrtec), and loratadine (Claritin) are newer antihistamines that do not cause as much drowsiness.

-Decongestants -- Many over the counter and prescription decongestants are available in tablet or nasal spray form.
-They are often used with antihistamines.
+Decongestants.
+Many over-the-counter and prescription decongestants are available in tablet or nasal spray form.
+They are often used in combination with antihistamines.

-Triptans -- In one study, 82% of patients with sinus headaches had a significant response to triptans, a medication commonly used for migraines.
+Triptans.
+In one study, 82% of people with sinus headaches had a significant response to triptans, a medication commonly used for migraines.

 Surgery and Other Procedures

-For chronic sinusitis that doesn’t respond to medication, your doctor may recommend endoscopic sinus surgery, which may be done to remove polyps or bone spurs.
-Enlarging the sinus opening is also sometimes recommended.
+For chronic sinusitis that does not respond to medication, your doctor may recommend endoscopic sinus surgery, which may be done to remove polyps or bone spurs.
+Some doctors also recommend enlarging the sinus opening.
 A newer procedure called balloon rhinoplasty involves inserting a balloon inside the sinus cavity and then inflating it.

 Sinus surgeries are done by an ENT specialist.